ASAP offers resources for farmers and producers of value-added products at all stages of starting and running a business, including:

 - Insurance Basics (NC Cooperative Extension PDF)

-- Mud to Money – Farm Financials Benchmark Report (PDF)
+- Mud to Money – Farm Financials Benchmark Report (ASAP PDF)

-- How to Pay for it—Grant, Loan, and Cost Share Options for Farms (ASAP webinar, 2015)
+- How to Pay for it—Grant, Loan, and Cost Share Options for Farms (ASAP workshop, 2015)

 - AgriLogic’s MARS App – Recordkeeping Tool